 or https:// as an added precaution.
 Share sensitive information only on official, secure websites.

-Three candidates have been awarded the 2022 Lee Kuan Yew Scholarship
+Three candidates have been awarded the 2023 Lee Kuan Yew Scholarship

-2021 LEE KUAN YEW SCHOLARSHIP AWARD CEREMONY
+2023 LEE KUAN YEW SCHOLARSHIP AWARD CEREMONY

 by donations from the public and awarded to exceptional individuals who demonstrate a strong sense of commitment to serve Singapore and her citizens.

 United States of America

 3. Lee Kuan Yew Scholarship holders may choose to pursue their postgraduate studies in any country and field of study that best develops their potential as leaders.
 The scholarship holders are expected to